nelmio/NelmioSolariumBundle/README.md

 ## Configuration

-Here is the default configuration:
+Here is the default configuration that will be used if you do not configure
+anything:

     nelmio_solarium:
         client: